Guidance for performance assessors

 How we appoint you to a team

-We aim to make the allocation of work as fair as possible.
-We keep a record of the dates of the assessments done and we use this information to contact assessors on a rotating basis.
+We aim to make the allocation of work as equal as possible and appoint assessors on a rotating basis.
 However, there are other factors that we need to take into account.

 - are in the same specialty as the doctor